The Fundamentals of Lofting a Bed

-When I was designing our 200 sq foot cabin, one of the design elements was a sleeping loft.
-This concept is pretty common in the fundamental plans of many “tiny house” designs.
-The fact that a double to king sized bed eats a lot of space is obvious.
-Some of the smaller floor plans are greatly compromised by the 35 to 40 sq feet of space needed for a full sized bed.
-Moving this part time necessity up and out of the way saves room for other more practical items.
-In my cabin the space below the loft is a bit of a dining nook.
-Its primary use is used at a sitting level where the reduced headspace does not pose much inconvenience.
+When I was designing our 200 sq foot cabin, an important element was the sleeping loft.
+This concept is common in the plans of many tiny houses.
+The fact that a double to king-sized bed eats a lot of space is obvious.
+Some smaller floor plans are greatly compromised by the 35 to 40 sq feet of space needed for a full-sized bed.
+Moving this part-time necessity up and out of the way makes room for other, more practical items.
+In my cabin the space below the loft functions as a dining nook, used primarily at sitting level, where the reduced headroom does not pose much inconvenience.

 Free-Standing vs. Built-In Bed Lofts

-In my cabin and in practically every tiny house plan I have ever seen.
-These lofted bed areas are built in as part of the structure.
-The bed itself is normally just a mattress or futon-type pad set directly on the floor of this smaller height loft.
-Using a bed frame of conventional height is not practical due to limited vertical clearances.
-The advantages of a “built-in” include stability and robustness.
+In practically every tiny house plan I have ever seen, lofted bed areas are built in.
+The bed itself is normally just a mattress or futon-type pad set directly on the floor of this loft.
+Using a bed frame of conventional height is not practical due to limited vertical clearance.
+The advantages of a built-in include stability and robustness.
 The framing of the platform is just as sturdy as the rest of the structure.
 In many designs this loft area even improves the rigidity of the entire structure, as collar ties and ceiling joists do in larger buildings.

-One of the main drivers back then were cost savings, cheap was good and quality often suffered…after all tuition, books, pizza and beer required financing as well.
+One of the main drivers back then was cost savings.
+After all tuition, books, pizza and beer required financing, too.
 My particular loft was built from rough sawn timbers of 2 x 6 and 2 x 8 lumber.
-Diagonal cross braces were used and the entire structure was “bolted” rather than simply nailed together.
-Although now I am an experienced woodworker, the design would not change much.
-Prior to me building mine I had the opportunity to view a good number of designs.
-My analytical mind quickly differentiated those that “worked” from those that were just thrown together.
-Mine may have cost a bit more but I was able to sell my loft and thereby recover some of my initial expenses.
+I used diagonal cross braces and bolted the entire structure together rather than simply nailing it.
+Although now I am an experienced woodworker, I wouldn't change the design much.
+Prior to building mine, I had the opportunity to view a good number of designs.
+My analytical mind quickly differentiated the ones that “worked” from those which were just thrown together.
+Mine cost a bit more but I was able to sell my loft to recover some of my initial expenses.
 Many of the lesser designs ended up in Dumpsters or as firewood.

 Modern Versions of Bed Lofts